2025–26 Hong Kong FA Cup

-The 2025–26 Hong Kong FA Cup (officially the 2025–26 Kwoon Chung Bus 60th Anniversary FA Cup for sponsorship reasons) is the 51st edition of the Hong Kong FA Cup.
+The 2025–26 Hong Kong FA Cup (officially the 2025–26 Kwoon Chung Bus 60th Anniversary FA Cup for sponsorship reasons) was the 51st edition of the Hong Kong FA Cup.
 10 teams entered this edition.
-The competition is only open to clubs who participate in the 2025–26 Hong Kong Premier League, with lower division sides entering the Junior Division, a separate competition.
+The competition was only open to clubs who participate in the 2025–26 Hong Kong Premier League, with lower division sides entering the Junior Division, a separate competition.
 The winners of this year's FA Cup qualified for the 2026–27 AFC Champions League Two group stage.

-The champions will also receive a prize of HK$350,000, while the runners-up will be awarded HK$150,000.
+The champions would also receive a prize of HK$350,000, while the runners-up will be awarded HK$150,000.